tpierrain/hexagonalThis/Readme.md

         //    which exposes a IReserveSeats port)
         var hexagon = new Hexagon(trainDataService, bookingReferenceService);

         // 3.
-Instantiate the "I need to enter/ask" adapter
+Instantiate the "I need to enter/ask" adapter which needs
-        var reserveSeatsAdapter = new ReserveSeatsRestAdapter(hexagon);
+        //    a IReserveSeats port instance as a constructor argument var reserveSeatsAdapter = new ReserveSeatsRestAdapter(hexagon);

-        // All your application keeps is a reference to the "I need to enter/ask" adapters (here registered as singleton within the ASP.NET container) services.AddSingleton<ReserveSeatsRestAdapter>(reserveSeatsAdapter);
+        // All your application keeps is a reference to the "I need to enter/ask" ADAPTER(S) (here registered as singleton within the ASP.NET container) services.AddSingleton<ReserveSeatsRestAdapter>(reserveSeatsAdapter);
     }